claude-chat-code

 cargo runin a separate window.

-Afterward, you can focus on interacting with Claude chat and the build results.
+After that, you can focus on interacting with Claude chat and the build results.

 Usage

-Instruct Claude chat to code, then download the result as a zip.
+Instruct Claude chat to code, then download the result as a zip

 ↓